Leonay: Transport

 The nearest railway station is Lapstone Railway Station (accessible by walking only) and the nearest road accessible railway station is Emu Plains Railway Station on the Western Line of the Sydney Trains network.
 The local bus service is provided by the Blue Mountains Bus Company and connects Leonay to Penrith.
 Leonay Parade is the main road into the suburb, connecting with both Emu Plains and the M4 Western Motorway, which in turn provides quick connection to greater Sydney and the Blue Mountains.

 Education

 Leonay Public School is the only school in the suburb.
 The nearest high school is Nepean Creative and Performing Arts High School in Emu Plains.

 Population

 Demographics

-The recorded population of Leonay in the 2016 census was 2,518.
-Most residents were Australian born (78.4%) with the next most common places of birth being England (5.6%) and Germany (1.3%) and Scotland (1.0%).
-88.6% of people spoke only English at home.
-The most common responses for religion were Catholic 31.3%, No Religion 24.4% and Anglican 22.9%.
-Reflecting the era in which the suburb developed, there are no apartments or terraces in the suburb with all 899 dwellings being detached houses.
-The median income ($2,153 per week) was noticeably higher than the national average ($1,438).
+The recorded population of Leonay in the 2021 census was 2,582.
+Most residents were Australian born (80.7%) with the next most common places of birth being England (5.1%), New Zealand (0.9%) and Germany (0.8%).
+89.8% of people spoke only English at home.
+The most common responses for religion were No Religion 35.6%, Catholic 30.3% and Anglican 16.9%.
+Reflecting the era in which the suburb developed, there are few apartments or terraces in the suburb with 98.6% of the 874 occupied dwellings being detached houses, with 1.6% being semi-detached and 0.3% being apartments.
+The median income ($2,466 per week) was noticeably higher than the national average ($1,746).